Why we're rethinking wastewater

 Nearly 35% of homes still rely on cesspools, many located in flood-prone or high groundwater zones.
 This means that 53 million gallons of untreated sewage enters our ground and coasts every day.

 New cesspools have been banned statewide.
 By 2050, 84,000 existing cesspools must be upgraded or replaced.
-Without affordable solutions, Hawai‘i risks missing this critical deadline.
+Without affordable solutions, this deadline is impossible.

 Our Team